-Many times these accidents occur at traffic lights or with pedestrians in the crosswalk.
+These accidents often occur at traffic lights or with pedestrians in the crosswalk.
 Often a driver will pull into an intersection without seeing a person who has the right of way and causes a collision.
 An Omaha failure to yield accident attorney can examine the facts of the case to determine whether there is a viable claim.

 Investigating Omaha Cases to Determine Liability

 When a person is injured in a failure to yield accident, his or her primary focus is usually not on solidifying the injury claim.
 This is where an attorney can help.
 The responding officer will write a report and file it with the department.
 Often these reports are accompanied by traffic citations issued by the police officer and witness statements.
 An attorney can work to get this information from the officer and begin building a claim.